school-of-data/GIS-curriculum/kenya/module9/module9.md

 Figure 9.29 - Spatial distribution of all pixels of value 1, meaning with altitude lower than 200 meters

-Going further, we can show the spatial distribution of population at the 30 m spatial resolution only in this specific geographical region, we’ve selected - Pampanga province, below 200m.
+Going further, we can show the spatial distribution of population at the 30 m spatial resolution only in this specific geographical region, we’ve selected - Kiambu County province, below 200m.
 To do that, we again employ Raster Calculator.

 The formula is fairly simple, given that all DSM cell values we are interested in have value 1.

 Open the Calculator and insert the following formula:

 ```
-"< 200@1"*"Reprojected_HRSL_Pampanga_Population@1"
+"< 200@1"*"Reprojected_HRSL_Kiambu_Population@1"
 ```